RasppleII/rasppleii.github.io/a2cloud/index.md

 You can access the Raspbian graphical desktop by using remote desktop software.
-Use the Remote Desktop Connection application included with Microsoft Windows, or its [Mac version][57], to connect to your Raspberry Pi by putting in “raspberrypi.local”, or your Pi’s IP address.
-(If you would prefer to use a VNC client, [configure tightvncserver][58].
+Use the Remote Desktop Connection application included with Microsoft Windows, or its [Mac version][RDPMac], to connect to your Raspberry Pi by putting in “raspberrypi.local”, or your Pi’s IP address.
+(If you would prefer to use a VNC client, [configure tightvncserver][RPiTightVNC].
 You could also use RDP or VNC clients for other platforms, like iOS and Android.)

 ### Get a consistent IP Address